t3-oss/create-t3-turbo/README.md

 ### 4. Configuring Next-Auth to work with Expo

-In order for the CSRF protection to work when developing locally, you will need to set the AUTH_URL to the same IP address your expo dev server is listening on.
-This address is displayed in your Expo CLI when starting the dev server.
+In order to get Next-Auth to work with Expo, you must either:
+- Add your local IP (e.g. 192.168.x.y) to your OAuth provider (by default Discord), and you may have to update this if it gets reassigned
+- Deploy the Auth Proxy and point your OAuth provider to the proxy

 ## FAQ